-Liz Weston: At What Age Can You Ignore Your Credit Score?
+Liz Weston’s column: At what age can you ignore your credit score?

+There are reasons why credit scores still matter to older people, even when they don't plan to borrow money.
+And then there are reasons to let credit scores take a hit.

-NEW YORK (AP) — At some point, you’ll buy your last car and refinance your last mortgage.
+NEW YORK — At some point, you’ll buy your last car and refinance your last mortgage.
 Surely then you can stop worrying about your credit scores.

 Well, not really, although there are situations when credit scores shouldn’t be anyone’s main concern.